 Roasted Russet Potatoes with Parsley and Garlic

-Roasted potato strips are an excellent alternative to a plain baked potato and a healthful alternative to French fries.
+Roasted russet potatoes are an easy alternative to a plain baked potato and a healthy alternative to french fries.
 Not only do they cook faster, but they also allow you to keep the fat to a minimum by tossing the potatoes in just enough oil to give them a little flavor and encourage browning.
+Our roasted russet potatoes recipe is super easy to make and goes with just about anything.
+The crispy roasted potatoes make a perfect side dish or can even be eaten as a meal.

 Ingredients: